Top page

 "While in practice, bit error rate (BER) is not necessarily associated with vicious eavesdropping.
 Detection inefficiency, transmission loss, imperfect entanglement sources and many other factors contribute as false alarms.
 Error correction is an essential post-processing procedure."

-↑ The fact that sending information by classical channel is necessary to correct errors ( this p.2-left-2~3rd-paragraph ) means quantum cryptography or quantum key distribution relying on quantum channel as a reason for security is meaningless.
+↑ The fact that sending information by classical channel is necessary to correct errors ( this p.2-left-2~3rd-paragraph ) means the alleged "secure" quantum cryptography or quantum key distribution relying exclusively on quantum channel is just a pipe dream.

 Sending fragile photons or quantum information cannot use the ordinary telephone lines, because noise easily causes errors in quantum information.